aregtech/areg-sdk/examples/19_pubwatchdog/ReadMe.md

 ## Communication

 Communication between the service provider and consumers is facilitated by **mcrouter** router, which is capable of operating across any networked machine.
-The AREG Framework automates **service discovery** and ensures **fault tolerance**, enabling reliable **IPC** and ensuring that the order of process startup does not affect the system’s functionality.
+The AREG Framework automates **service discovery** and ensures **fault tolerance**, enabling reliable **IPC** and ensuring that the order of process startup does not affect the systemï¿½s functionality.
 Services are automatically discovered, and messages are forwarded seamlessly to their intended recipients, maintaining robust inter-process communication.

 ## Key Features